 3. It builds a sense of responsibility and independence.
 Knowing how to manage your finances is a skill to be proud of.
 You are capable of living on your own without the financial assistance of your parents.
 It gives you a good reputation too as you have no cases of bad debts.

-4. The real value of things are more apparent to you.
+4. The real value of things is more apparent to you.
 You fairly measure the things you buy and the worth of your money and hard work.
 Your purchasing mindset is not limited to how people classify you depending on your spending habits.

 5. You master the art of discipline.
 Being able to manage your money wisely can also encompass other life matters.
 You also apply discipline to your schedule, hygiene, diet, and chores.